 If you reach out to the fraudster after making the payment, they might ask you to share your ID documents like Aadhaar card or PAN card for refunding the amount to you.
 Please never do this.
 They shall misuse your documents to either obtain SIM cards or open mule bank accounts to receive money in them.

 The cyber criminals also pose as sellers on these websites.
 They put up ads for items like car, motorcycle, mobile phones, etc., at a mouthwatering price, enticing you to reach out to them and buy the item ASAP.
 The seller’s profile is usually of an Army man/ Police personnel/ Doctor, etc., so that you trust them right away.
 Once you talk to them over chat or phone, they will ask you to make the entire payment or a token amount and shall share their account details over phone call.
-If you make the payment, the amount is gone for good.
+The amount goes for good when you make the payment.
 The seller will start asking you for more payment or deny that they received the money.
 In reality however, the seller and the item doesn’t even exist, it’s all fake.

 Read here on ways to stay safe from such scams.